dipc-cc/hyperion-docs/docs/jobs/reservations/index.md

 ## Viewing reservations

-To view all reservations run scontrol show reservations, the output will consist of one entry per reservation name.
+To view all reservations run 'scontrol show reservations', the output will consist of one entry per reservation name.
 Take a close look at the reservation fields such as `StartTime`, `EndTime`, `Duration`, `Nodes`, `Users`, `Accounts` to understand what the reservation.

 ## Using a reservation